VAR PARAMETERS: <name of variable> <name of field> <initial value> ("autoset"| ["static"] )

 }

-command).
+ADD command).
 If any of them is recieved then command terminates.
-Command waits packets until timeout expires (command TIMEOUT
+Command waits packets until timeout expires (command

 Defines the timeout for WAIT command (and its analogs), also for imitation of application's work.
 Null value means infinite timeout (such timeout will not be applied for imitation of application's work).
 In the case of negative value its absolute value will be obtained as timeout, but WAIT command (its analogs) will work differently: it will always wait for the whole timeout (not terminating on first recieved packet).
 So several packets may be registered as recieved.
 This command also defines the timeout for TCP server while waiting for connections.